 The business attorneys at our Indiana firm advise clients on arrangements to transfer their businesses and assets after they die.
 It may be possible to transfer property through a simple will, along with a form of ownership that automatically transfers on death.
 However, this is not the best solution for everyone or for every type of business.
 Often, owners of family businesses wish to ensure that a business stays intact and within the family for generations after the founders are gone.
 A business should be organized in such a way that ownership will be shared among members of future generations without the division of assets.
 It may be appropriate to create a trust as part of business succession planning.
 Some business owners use a living trust, also called a grantor trust, that allows the grantor making the trust to place assets, including a family business, in trust during his or her lifetime.
 After the grantor’s death, the trustee distributes the assets to the named beneficiaries.
 Another useful business succession planning technique is to designate a beneficiary of stock in a corporation or interest in a limited liability company under the Indiana Transfer on Death Act.Consult a Knowledgeable Business Lawyer in Indiana

 We furnish a broad range of legal services required by businesses and nonprofit organizations.
-For thoughtful guidance in growing and protecting your entity, or for fierce advocacy in a dispute, you should consult the attorneys at Hand Ponist Horvath Smith & Rayl.
+For thoughtful guidance in growing and protecting your entity, or for fierce advocacy in a dispute, you should consult the attorneys at Hand Ponist Horvath Smith & Rayl, LLC.
 We represent clients statewide.
 Call us at (317) 964-6000 or contact us via our online form.